pixyzehn/pixyzehn.com/pages/about.md

 ---

-Hi, I'm Hiroki Nagasawa @{{ site.username }} and an iOS software engineer at [Doist]({{ site.links.company }}).
+Hi, I'm Hiroki Nagasawa @{{ site.username }} and an iOS software engineer at [Doist](https://doist.com).

-Apart from iOS development and programming, I'm into trekking and camping in mountains, doing mountain climbing in a safe way, building something useful mostly with Swift, and learning Português.
+Apart from iOS development and programming, I'm passionate about trekking, climbing, football, minimalism, and traveling.
 All views on this website are mine.

 {% include contact.html %}